 For an NOV, the specific enforcement action should state:

-“Because the [licensee failed to (correct the violation, enter the condition into the corrective action program, prevent recurrence)] or [licensee’s corrective action program had not yet been demonstrated to be implemented] this violation is being treated as an NOV, consistent with the NRC Enforcement Policy.”
+“Because the [licensee failed to (correct the violation, enter the condition into the corrective action program, prevent recurrence)] or [licensee’s corrective action program had not yet been demonstrated to be adequately implemented] this violation is being treated as an NOV, consistent with the NRC Enforcement Policy.”
 In addition, see the Enforcement Manual for guidance on developing the notice and cover letter.

 For a finding with a violation in which enforcement discretion is applied and for apparent violations, work with the Office of Enforcement through the Regional Enforcement Coordinator to develop appropriate wording for the Enforcement section.
 See the Enforcement Manual for standard paragraphs to be included and additional guidance on apparent violations.